Sell American Gold Eagles in Las Vegas | American Gold Eagle Coin Value

 Sell American Gold Eagle Coin

 The American Gold Eagle is available in four different weights of 1/10 oz, ¼ oz, ½ oz, and 1 oz denominations.
 The US government makes sure that the coins contain the actual gold in troy ounces.
-The Gold Bullion Act of 1985 also states that the gold that is used in minting the coins must come from sources in the United States.
-The sale of gold bullion coins and other coin types are decreed by the US mint to help pay the national debt.
+The Gold Bullion Act of 1985 also states that the gold used in minting the coins must come from sources in the United States.
+As a result, the US mint decreed the sale of gold bullion coins and other coin types to help pay the national debt.

-The American Gold Eagle coin’s obverse design features Lady Liberty with her hair flowing with the wind while holding an olive branch on her left hand and a torch on the right and the capitol building in the background.
-The words “LIBERTY” is also featured on the coin along with the year that it was minted.
-The obverse side is designed by sculptor Augustus Saint-Gauden.
+The American Gold Eagle coin’s obverse design features Lady Liberty with her hair flowing with the wind while holding an olive branch on her left hand, a torch on the right,t and the capitol building in the background.
+The words “LIBERTY” are also featured on the coin and its mintage year.
+Sculptor Augustus Saint-Gauden designed the obverse side.

 Meanwhile, the reverse side of the American Gold Eagle features two eagles, one male eagle carrying an olive branch on its talons flying over a nest with a female eagle and her hatchlings.
 The backside of the coin has the words “UNITED STATES OF AMERICA” on the top, “E PLURIBUS UNUM” on the left side, “IN GOD WE TRUST” on the right.
 This side also features the weight of the coin and its face value.
 Sculptor Miley Busiek designed the American Gold Eagles from 1986 to 2020.
 The Mint also chose to work on the coin’s new design in 2021.
 This design will include anti-counterfeiting security measures.